 Simon Kimutai, Chairman at Matatu Owners Association added that matatu owners have for a while endured theft by PSV crews due to a lack of an accounting system since most PSVs do not issue a receipt to passengers indicating what they have paid.

 The sector’s regulator has said that adoption of the cashless technology will be gradual so as not to inconvenience many Kenyans who are not accustomed to electronic payment.
+For career opportunities in the transportation field why not find out more here.

 Failure to comply with this regulation will see the operators or drivers risk being fined KES 50,000, imprisonment for one year, or both.
 The Authority may also cancel operator and drivers licenses for being non compliant.